-The study was performed in subjects.
-It explains why we experience thirst and drink liquids like water or milk during bed time.
-From previous research, scientists knew that mice increase their water intakes before sleeping.
+The study was performed on subjects.
+It explains why we experience thirst and drink liquids like water or milk during bedtime.
+From previous research, scientists knew that mice increase their water intake before sleeping.
 But, they didn’t dehydrate during drinking.

 To know further details, scientists have first restricted the mice’s access to water before sleep.
-This makes them more dehydrated when they woke up hours later.
+It makes them more dehydrated when they woke up hours later.

 Scientists said, “This means the intake of water before sleep is largely there as a pre-emptive measure to keep the mice hydrated all the way through their sleep cycle.
 It suggests that a biological mechanism was triggering the thirst, even though the body itself wasn’t dehydrated.”

-Scientists already knew that brain can sense when the body requires water.
-So they guess that suprachiasmatic nucleus (SCN) might also have a way to communicate with the ‘thirst neurons’ that cause the mice to look up water.
+Scientists already knew that the brain could sense when the body requires water.
+So they guess that the suprachiasmatic nucleus (SCN) might also have a way to communicate with the ‘thirst neurons’ that cause the mice to look up water.

 Scientists used genetically modified mice to turn neurons on and off to see if vasopressin can trigger thirst neurons.
 This allows them to observe what the neuropeptide does when released by the SCN.
 At last, they saw vasopressin can turn on these thirst neurons.
 And this leads mice to drink water despite not actually needing to.